 David Parrish, entrepreneur mentor, writer and business coach, echoes these warnings about fixed expenses and their inextricable link to cash flow problems in his blog post “Managing Cash Flow and Fixed Expenses”.

 “As a business grows and its turnover increases, there is always a temptation to increase fixed costs.
 Then these higher fixed costs commit the business to regular cash outflows, even though the cash inflow may be more erratic, due to fluctuations in trade and delayed payments from clients.”

 Mr. Parrish shares a cautionary tale:

-A company who employed a roster of temporary staffers for short-term projects made the unreasoned decision to hire those temps as full-time employees without first having some assurance of incoming work to justify the new hires.
-By trading a manageable, variable expense (temp staff tied for short-term projects) for a whopping commitment to fixed expense (full-time salaries and benefits) — the company increased its dependency on cash.
+A company who employed a roster of temporary employees for short-term projects made the unreasoned decision to hire those temps as full-time employees without first having some assurance of incoming work to justify the new hires.
+By trading a manageable, variable expense (temp employees tied for short-term projects) for a whopping commitment to fixed expense (full-time salaries and benefits) — the company increased its dependency on cash.
 As Parrish describes, the company was forced to take unprofitable projects for that “quick cash fix” to feed the looming cash flow crisis — a direct result of hiring employees without a valid projection that justified the fixed expense.